 In addition to our residency program’s commitment to community psychiatry and rotations at the San Mateo County BHRS health system, we also provide clinical rotations in other health care settings to give our residents a wide range of psychiatric training experiences.
 We have several rotations within the Kaiser Permanente health system including addiction psychiatry, child psychiatry, and neurology.
 We also have established rotations within the Stanford University Hospital and Clinics including child psychiatry and neurology.
 These rotations give our residents significant exposure to the structures of care within the HMO setting and as well as at a major academic center.

-The Medicine Block includes 2 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
+The Medicine rotations include 2 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
 Each resident works closely with Attendings on their assigned team to evaluate patients and treat common presenting medical conditions on the inpatient floor, in the medical ICU, and in the medical emergency service.
 Residents also spend one month on outpatient Neurology consults at Kaiser Santa Clara hospital, and one month on the inpatient Neurology service at Stanford Hospital and Clinics.
 Finally, PGY1 residents also complete an outpatient primary care month with the San Francisco Free Clinic serving an uninsured patient population in San Francisco.

 PGY 2: Residents begin outpatient psychiatry in their PGY2 year with assignment to one of three continuity clinics, North County, Central County, or South County.
 Residents continue in these outpatient clinics half-time throughout the rest of their training, allowing for the development of strong relationships with colleagues, and long-term treatment relationships with their patients.
 Residents’ caseloads include the full breadth of psychiatric disorders with opportunities for psychopharmacologic as well as psychotherapy treatments.
 In addition to outpatient general psychiatry, the PGY2 year includes a 6 month half-time consult-liaison rotation at Kaiser Santa Clara, a 3 month half-time Addiction rotation at Kaiser San Francisco, and a 3 month half-time geriatrics rotation.
 The geriatrics rotation includes home visits to some of the county’s most vulnerable patients.
 Residents are also encouraged to begin to consider clinical research and leadership interests, and over the years, many residents have received APA Fellowships or begun significant clinical projects during PGY2 year.